 The Committee held a scrutiny session with the Counsel General and Brexit Minister on 3 June 2019 at which the Counsel General and Brexit Minister answered questions about common UK policy frameworks.

 On 3 July 2019 the UK Government issued a written statement on common frameworks and intergovernmental relations, announcing the publication of four documents:

-2. a document outlining key phases necessary to deliver the common frameworks and;
+- a document outlining key phases necessary to deliver the common frameworks;

-3. an outline framework relating to Hazardous Substances Planning.
+- an outline framework relating to Hazardous Substances Planning; and

-The Counsel General and Brexit Minister wrote to the Chairs of the Constitutional and Legislative Affairs Committee, the External Affairs and Additional Legislation Committee, and the Climate Change, Environment and Rural Affairs Committee to draw their attention to the publications, and to state that he welcomes the progress made on common frameworks.
+On 3 July 2019, the Counsel General and Brexit Minister wrote (PDF, 253KB) to the Chairs of the Constitutional and Legislative Affairs Committee, the External Affairs and Additional Legislation Committee, and the Climate Change, Environment and Rural Affairs Committee to draw their attention to the publications, and to state that he welcomed the progress made on common frameworks.

-The Committee published a report on UK-wide common policy frameworks - discussion paper (PDF, 223KB) in August 2019.
-The paper aims to provide an overview of what frameworks are and what Senedd committees might need to consider in terms of scrutiny.
+The Committee published a report on UK-wide common policy frameworks - discussion paper in August 2019.
+The paper aimed to provide an overview of what frameworks are and what Senedd committees might need to consider in terms of scrutiny.

 The Committee held a round table discussion with academics on the scrutiny of UK-wide common policy frameworks on 14 October 2019.

 The Committee published its report on Common policy frameworks: Assembly scrutiny, on 9 December 2019.
 The report proposes an approach to Senedd scrutiny of UK-wide common policy frameworks.
 The Welsh Government responded to the report on 23 January 2020.